Oarfish: Feeding ecology

-Life history
+Reproduction and life history

 The oceanodromous Regalecus glesne is recorded as spawning off Mexico from July to December; all species are presumed to not guard their eggs, and release brightly coloured, buoyant eggs, up to 6 mm across, which are incorporated into the zooplankton.
 Based on their reproductive morphology, oarfish are thought to batch spawn.
 Within each breeding season that may last one or two months, individuals spawn once or multiple times in discrete spawning events before their gonads enter a long, regressive stage of reproductive development.

 The eggs hatch after about three weeks into highly active larvae that feed on other zooplankton.
 The larvae have little resemblance to the adults, with long dorsal and pelvic fins and extensible mouths.
 Larvae and juveniles have been observed drifting just below the surface.
 In contrast, adult oarfish are rarely seen at the surface when not sick or injured.
 It is probable that the fishes go deeper as they mature.

-From January to February 2019, researchers tested and recorded the first successful instance of artificial insemination and hatching of the oarfish (Regalecus russellii) using gonads from two washed-up specimens.
+From January to February 2019, researchers tested and recorded the first successful instance of artificial insemination and hatching of Regalecus russellii using gonads from two washed-up specimens.
 Compared to adults, the body structure of newly hatched oarfish larvae look more compressed.
 The larvae often swam using mainly their pectoral fins, facing downward, with their mouths constantly open.
 The larvae were invertebrates but had bones in their head area, as well as fins.
 They died of starvation four days after they hatched.

-In addition to the otolith, recent studies have revealed more information about the reproductive organs of the oarfish.
-Using photographs, histological cross-sections, and measurements of four samples of R. russelii, researchers were able to qualitatively describe the sexual organs of the species.
-These studies have shown that female oarfish have bifurcated ovaries containing a cavity through which the eggs pass before leaving the body of the oarfish.
-Testes on male oarfish are located in a similar place as the ovaries of female oarfish, near the digestive tract called the coelomic cavity.
-The oarfish have two separate, disconnected testes and the left testes observed were longer than the right testes.
-An analysis of these findings led researchers to conclude that R. russelii are likely batch-spawning fish that produce a large number of offspring every breeding season.
+Female R. russelii have bifurcated ovaries with a cavity through which the eggs pass before they are laid.
+The testes of male oarfish are in the coelomic cavity near the digestive tract.
+There are two separate, disconnected testes, the left one being longer than the one on the right.

-Reproduction

-Like the topic of behavior and hunting, scientists know very little about the actual breeding habits of these fish.
 A single female can produce hundreds of thousands, to millions of eggs.
-It lays its eggs in the water column and they float freely in the water.
+The eggs are laid in the water column, and they float freely in the water.

-Parasitism
+Predators and parasites

-A recent study concerning the parasitization of this species revealed that the shortfin mako shark and the sperm whale could both be predators of the oarfish, based on patterns of parasite transmission.
-These conclusions were made based on analysis of the visceral tissue of an oarfish recovered by the Catalina Island Marine Institute in Santa Catalina Island, California.
+A 2015 study suggested that the shortfin mako shark and the sperm whale could both be predators of the oarfish, based on patterns of parasite transmission and analysis of oarfish viscera.

+In folklore

+The slender oarfish, (竜宮の使い "Ryūgū-No-Tsukai"), known in Japanese folklore as the "Messenger from the Sea God's Palace", is said to portend earthquakes.
+The oarfish has been nicknamed the "doomsday fish" because, historically, appearances of the fish were linked with subsequent natural disasters, namely earthquakes or tsunamis.
+After the 2011 Tōhoku earthquake and tsunami which killed over 20,000 people, many in Japan pointed to the 20 oarfish washed up on the country's beaches in 2009 and 2010 as being a traditional harbinger of doom.
+A study published in 2019 states the relationship between the appearance of oarfish and subsequent earthquakes is an "illusory correlation".